md-web-client/meetup-subscribe/README.md

+# Usage,
+Website is live at this [url](https://meetup-oauth2.herokuapp.com/index.html): https://meetup-oauth2.herokuapp.com/index.html

+Rsvp's only work for meetups that have been announced by the organizer. 🧐

 # Meetup Oauth2 React Redux Starter Application.

 1) Big thanks to [epoch meup](https://github.com/epoch/meup).
 The oauth stuff was implemented from that project.